unisonweb/unison/unison-src/transcripts-using-base/ref-promise.output.md

     New test results:

-    1. ◉ promiseSequentialTest   Should read a value that's been written
-    2. ◉ promiseSequentialTest   Promise can only be written to once
+    1. promiseSequentialTest   ◉ Should read a value that's been written ◉ Promise can only be written to once

   ✅ 2 test(s) passing